mph-/lcapy/doc/netlists.rst

 Mechanical netlists
 ===================

-Linear mechanical networks comprising masses, springs, and dampers can be simulated.
-The mechanical analogue I (mobility analogue) is employed where voltage is equivalent to speed and current is equivalent to force.
+LTI mechanical networks comprising masses, springs, and dampers can be simulated.
+Lcapy uses the mechanical-electrical analogue I (mobility or admittance analogue) where voltage is equivalent to speed and current is equivalent to force.
 Thus a mass is analogous to a capacitor, a spring is analogous to a inductor, and a damper (dashpot) is analogous to a resistor.

 With this analogue d'Alemberts law is equivalent to Kirchhoff's current law.
 Thus a point in the mechanical system is equivalent to a node in the electrical circuit.
-However, mechanical impedance is equivalent to electrical admittance.
+Note, that capacitors representing masses must have one terminal grounded.

 For example,
    >>> a = Circuit("""